 - Students: satisfaction with program, gender and ethnic diversity, employment, and professional accomplishments of graduates.

 When applying to graduate or professional schools, the way you present yourself and your achievements should be tailored to each specific program.
-You may be required to supply the following in order to be considered for admission to a graduate program:

 - Completed application

 - Personal essay/statement of purpose (Note: The George Mason University Writing Center helps with writing personal statements.)